 Football still dominates the offer, but other sports are present.
 You can bet on basketball (including the NBA with roughly 30–37 markets per game in my checks), tennis, volleyball, darts, ice hockey, cricket, and more.
 There are also odds on boxing and MMA, although I could not find specific fights involving Francis Ngannou when I checked.
 For most of these secondary sports, the number of markets is lower than on 1xBet, but it is enough for simple win and totals bets.

-Overall, I see Premier Bet as a solid choice for Cameroonian punters who like mobile-money payments, simple bonuses, and a familiar brand with shops in town.
+Overall, I see Premier Bet as a solid choice for Cameroonian punters who like mobile-money payments, clear bonuses, and a familiar brand with shops in town.
 It does not beat 1xBet on market depth or margins, but it offers a friendlier rollover and a more local feel, which can matter a lot for beginners.

 Supergooal